atomozero/emiglio/scripts/README_test_binance.md

 # Test Binance Login - Script di Test

+⚠️ **EDUCATIONAL TOOL ONLY** - This is a learning tool for understanding API authentication.
+Not for real trading.

-Script a riga di comando per testare le credenziali API di Binance prima di usarle in Emiglio.
+Script a riga di comando per testare le credenziali API di Binance prima di usarle in Emiglio (solo a scopo didattico).

 ## Compilazione